leighshepperson/stubr/README.md

 end
 ```

-is passed the stubbed `HTTPoison` like this:
+pass it the stubbed `HTTPoison` like this:

 ```
 iex> Foo.bar(stubbed)